terrenceshi/portfolio_3d/README.md

         - maybe create some algorithm to calculate an images dimensions and see how much you can fit
     - music padding on footer is extremely awkward
         - making ONE song or sample would solve this issue.
+ - Improve run time by looking into this: https://github.com/pmndrs/gltfjsx

  - look up use of chromatic abberation for fun